-Support, academic and academic-related staff who have management responsibilities, but have had limited formal training, and are serious about developing their capabilities.
+Academic, Academic-Related and Support staff who are currently managing a team, but have had limited formal training, and are serious about developing their capabilities.
 The programme also supports practising team leaders, who are seeking to move up to the next level of management, and also managers who need to lead people through organisational change.

 What you will be able to do after the programme

 You will be able to use a range of key management skills to develop and drive the organisation forwards from within your team and to manage, motivate and engage your team with confidence.